stacs-srg/valipop/docs/usage/results.md

 ## Simulation Results

-All simulation results of running Valipop are written to a single directory.
+All simulation results of running ValiPop are written to a single directory.
 The directory is saved in the following path structure

 ```
 <results_save_location>/<run_purpose>/<datetime>/
 ```

-[`results_save_location`](configuration/config-reference.md#results_save_location) and [`run_purpose`](configuration/config-reference.md#run_purpose) can be specified in the [config file](configuration/index.md) and `datetime` represents the datetime when valipop was executed in the form  `yyyy-mm-ddThh-mm-ss-sss`.
+[`results_save_location`](configuration/config-reference.md#results_save_location) and [`run_purpose`](configuration/config-reference.md#run_purpose) can be specified in the [config file](configuration/index.md) and `datetime` represents the datetime when valiPop was executed in the form  `yyyy-mm-ddThh-mm-ss-sss`.

-Valipop will create the directory structure for the results if it does not exist already.
+ValiPop will create the directory structure for the results if it does not exist already.

 ### Result Structure

-The directory structure of the results of running valipop looks like the following:
+The directory structure of the results of running valiPop looks like the following:

 ```
 <results_path>/<run_purpose>/<datetime>/